genmla/nu-coding-challenge-11/README.md

 ## Description

-(Provide a short description explaining the what, why, and how of your project.)

-This is a simple note-taking applicaiton that allows the user to write and save notes.
-The notes will be saved on the server so the user can access them throughout their use of the applicaiton.
-Building this applicaiton tests our knowledge of serer-side response for the applicaiton.
+This is a simple note-taking applicaiton that allows the user to write,  save and delete notes.
+The notes are saved on the server in a json file so the user can access them throughout their use of the applicaiton.
+Building this applicaiton tests our knowledge of the back-end development of server-side responses and data manipulation.

 ## Table of Contents (Optional)